ManuelBehrendt/Mera.jl/docs/src/01_clumps_First_Inspection.md

 For convenience, all the fields from the info-object above (InfoType) are now also accessible from the object with "clumps.info" and the scaling relations from code to cgs units in "clumps.scale".
-The boxlength, the selected ranges and number of the clump variables are also retained.
+The box length, the selected ranges and number of the clump variables are also retained.

 Print the fields of an object (composite type) in a simple list: